Coconut Cookies and Cream Cake

 This Coconut Cookies and Cream Cake recipe is made with an Oreo crust, coconut cake layers, coconut filling and an Oreo buttercream.
 The Oreo crust brings a nice crunch underneath the moist coconut cake with mini chocolate chips.
 The coconut filling adds an additional moistness and creamy coconut flavor, and it’s all covered in an Oreo buttercream and a dark chocolate ganache drip!

-Not satisfying your Oreo needs?
-Try my baked Oreo donuts, Crumbl Chocolate Oreo Cookies, and no bake Oreo dessert!
-Also check out my collection of other 6-Inch Cake Recipes!
+For even more Oreo goodness, try my baked Oreo donuts, Crumbl Chocolate Oreo Cookies, and no bake Oreo dessert.
+Or if more coconut flavor is what you’re after, you have to try my Coconut Cake.
+Be sure to check out my collection of other 6-Inch Cake Recipes!

 Why This Recipe Works